lauralwd/lauralwd.github.io/_posts/2021-07-01-post-nanopore-assembly-notes.md

 Then sort the bamfile, and select or discard reads mapping to your contigs of interest with `samtools`.

 ## trimming and QC
-In my experience, I have been very happy with the build-in trimming in the basecalling profile by nanopore.
+I have been very happy with the build-in trimming in the basecalling profile by nanopore.

 ## nanopore only assembly